tomorrow9913/childrenSafeWalk/server/API Spec/feature/Ping/loadPing.md

 ```
 {
     "radius": "unit of Meter",
-    "position": { latitude: "location of latitude", longitude: "location of longitude" " }
+    "latitude": "location of latitude",
+    "longitude: "location of longitude"
 }
 ```
 ### 2. 출력 값 :